simonrevill/tdd-shopping-cart/README.md

 Let items have an id, name, and description

-Remove a single item
+Remove a single item from the cart

-Remove multiple items
+Remove multiple items from the cart